What is Depression

 Reading time: 5-7 minutes

 Contrary to what's sometimes believed, depression isn’t simply ‘being sad’.
 In fact, it can be difficult to explain what you’re feeling to other people, as you may not be sure yourself.
-It can also present itself differently depending on the person, so it can be tricky to find a concrete definition of what it feel like.
+It can also present itself differently depending on the person, so it can be tricky to find a concrete definition of what it feels like.

 For some, depression can be a low mood that prevents them from going about their day-to-day activities, like a persistent weight or drag on functioning, while for others it can come and go and have a range of impacts.
 Depression isn't always something that's visible to others and can be difficult to explain if friends or family don't see that side of things.
 Sometimes, people can convince others (and maybe even themselves) that they’re fine for years on end.